 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 Industry and Business

 An industry cluster is a geographic concentration of related employers, industry suppliers and support institutions in a product or service field.
-Michigan's Industry Cluster Approach (MICA) creates a framework in which many employers within a single industry jointly engage with the workforce system to identify their talent demand and challenges.
+Michigan's Sector Strategies creates a framework in which many employers within a single industry jointly engage with the workforce system to identify their talent demand and challenges.
 In this approach, talent issues may be handled more efficiently through multi-company, industry-focused employment and training programs.

-The primary strategy of LEO-WD focuses on aligning all efforts around priority industry clusters for a demand-driven workforce system.
-Through extensive labor market research, LEO-WD focuses on key industry clusters: Agriculture, Construction, Energy, Healthcare, Information Technology, and Manufacturing.
-LEO-WD has identified a team of specialists within these industry clusters to drive workforce development efforts toward meeting the skill needs within these clusters.
+The primary strategy of LEO-WD focuses on aligning all efforts around priority industry sectors for a demand-driven workforce system.
+Through extensive labor market research, LEO-WD focuses on key industry sectors: Agriculture, construction, energy, healthcare, information technology, manufacturing, mobility, and hospitality and outdoor recreation.
+LEO-WD has identified a team of specialists within these industry sectors to drive workforce development efforts toward meeting the skill needs within these clusters.

-What is an Industry Cluster?
-A cluster is a geographic concentration of related employers, industry suppliers, and support institutions in a product or service field.
-For the purposes of workforce development, Michigan's clusters are broad industry sectors.
-There is growing evidence that industry clusters are an effective organizing framework for positively impacting economic and workforce development activities.
-More than 25 states have adopted cluster strategies as the way to do business.
-Michigan is taking this strategy to the next level by implementing the Michigan Industry Cluster Approach throughout the workforce system.
+What is an Industry Sector?
+A sector is a geographic concentration of related employers, industry suppliers, and support institutions in a product or service field.
+Michigan's industry sectors are broad for the purposes of workforce development.
+There is growing evidence that industry sectors are an effective organizing framework for positively impacting economic and workforce development activities.
+More than 25 states have adopted sector strategies as the way to do business.
+Michigan is taking this strategy to the next level by implementing the Sector Strategies Employer-Led Collaboratives program throughout the workforce system.

 Talent Development Liaisons